FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Revenue is the total amount your customers pay you.
 Income is what remains after you subtract all costs and expenses from that revenue.

-That’s it.
+That’s the heart of revenue vs income.
 Revenue is the top line.
 Income is the bottom line.
 Everything between them is the cost of running your business.

 Comparison Table: Revenue vs Income